CS3219-AY2526Sem1/cs3219-ay2526s1-project-g27/README.md

 # CS3219 Project: PeerPrep

 A comprehensive overview of PeerPrep, a real-time peer programming interview preparation platform where users can match with peers, collaborate on coding problems, and chat in real-time.
-This document covers the containerization strategy and deployment architecture of PeerPrep specifically in terms of Docker-based microservice architecture, container configurations, and deployment patterns.
+This document covers the containerization strategy and deployment architecture of PeerPrep specifically in terms of Docker-based microservice architecture, container configurations, and deployment patterns. `master` is the working production branch and `dev` is the development branch.

 ## Table of Contents